-Our annual Consumer Confidence Report of water quality lists the results of these tests.
+Our annual opens in a new windowConsumer Confidence Report opens PDF file of water quality lists the results of these tests.
 A copy of this report is available from this website.
-Please call (619) 670-2222 if you would like a copy of the most recent report mailed to you.
+Please call (619) 670-2222opens phone dialer if you would like a copy of the most recent report mailed to you.

 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and parents of infants should seek advice about drinking water from their health care providers.

-If you have questions or concerns about the quality of your tap water, please call our Water Operations Manager at (619) 670-2228.
+If you have questions or concerns about the quality of your tap water, please call our Water Operations Manager at (619) 670-2228.opens phone dialer